 All pressure relief mean as it pertains to mattresses is how well your bed relieves tension in areas that are prone to high pressure, such as the hips, shoulders, and thighs.

 When sleeping on your side, your body weight may not be as evenly distributed as in other positions, for example, the back.
 Unevenly distributed body weight can causes more pressure on different areas of the body, most commonly the hips and shoulders.
-This can cause you to wake up with aches and pains.
+This can cause side sleeper shoulder pain and to wake up with aches and pains.

-With that being said, side sleepers need to find a mattress that does a good job cradling pressure points, rather than a mattress that puts stress and strain on the body and its joints.
+With that being said, side sleepers need to how to sleep on your side without hurting your shoulder.
+It is important to find a mattress that does a good job cradling pressure points, rather than a mattress that puts stress and strain on the body and its joints.